FMXExpress/rhminer/DEV-CPP-BUILD.md

   Three items there should provide correct paths to the libraries required.
 If your configuration is different please fix it as required.

 * Compile and enjoy.
 There should be single warning during build regarding a call strncat to at Global.cpp.
 If you see more something went wrong.

+## Release notes
+* rhminer.dev is configured to support CPU mining only.
+CUDA and OpenCL mining will work, but it requires porting of respective libraries to Dev-CPP\TDM-GCC environment.